nevsnode/gordon/README.md

 Type|string|This field defines the TaskType, it has to be used in `addTask()` Script|string|The path to the script that will be executed (with the optionally passed arguments) Workers|int|The number of concurrent instances which execute the configured script

+*ErrorCmd* is a command that will be executed when a task returned an exit status other than 0, or created output.
+It will then execute the command and uses `Sprintf` to replace `%s` with the error/output.
+The error-content will be escaped and quoted before, so there's no need to wrap `%s` in quotes.

 ## Task Arguments